Kong/docs.konghq.com/app/_hub/kong-inc/request-transformer-advanced/_index.md

 {:.note}
-> **Note**: The plugin creates a non-mutable table of request headers, querystrings, and captured URIs before transformation.
-So any update or removal of params used in the template does not affect the rendered value of template.
+> **Note**: The plugin creates a non-mutable table of request headers, query strings, and captured URIs before transformation.
+So any update or removal of parameters used in the template does not affect the rendered value of template.

 ### Advanced templates